19hours/sg-statutes/Acts/Co-operative Societies Act.md

 the Registrar may, unless adequate security is furnished, direct the interim attachment of that property or such part thereof as he thinks necessary and the attachment shall have the same effect as if it has been made by a District Court.

-(4) A person aggrieved by an order of the Registrar made under subsection (1) or (3) may appeal to the Minister within two months from the date of the order and the decision of the Minister shall be final and conclusive.
+(4) A person aggrieved by an order of the Registrar made under subsection (1) or (3) may appeal to the Minister within 2 months from the date of the order and the decision of the Minister shall be final and conclusive.

 ### Settlement of disputes